Knowledge base

 restic forget IdBackup --prune

-- Remove all backups from a file except one:
+- Delete all backups of a file except one:

 restic forget --tag folders --keep-last 1 --prune

-This button allows you to delete the planning of your backup:
+This button allows you to delete your backup schedule:

 Uninstall the Swiss Backup extension

-It is necessary to delete the backup planning (see above) before you can remove the Swiss Backup extension:
+It is necessary to delete the backup schedule (see above) before you can delete the Swiss Backup extension: